 The First National Bank Of Homer

-The First National Bank Of Homer in New York printed $473,550 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1878 and stopped printing money in 1900, which equals a 23 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Homer issued 4 different types and denominations of national currency.
-We have examples of the types listed below.
+The First National Bank Of Homer in Illinois printed $16,040 dollars worth of national currency.
+Very few banks in the country issued less than $25,000 face value of national bank notes.
+Currency from this bank should be very rare.
+This national bank opened in 1883 and stopped printing money in 1887, which equals a 5 year printing period.
+That is obviously a very short period of time.
+During its life, The First National Bank Of Homer issued 1 single type and denomination of national currency We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Homer was located in Cortland County.
-It was assigned charter number 2398.
+For the record, The First National Bank Of Homer was located in Champaign County.
+It was assigned charter number 2965.